Conservation of angular momentum on a single-photon level

-After coupling the pump and heralding photons to single-mode fibers (SMFs), we achieve a heralded and unheralded single-photon rate of 464\,kHz and 2.01\,MHz per mW of the drive field, respectively, measured with superconducting nanowire single-photon detectors (Single Quantum) with high detection efficiencies ($\approx$ 80\,\%) and low dark counts ($\leq100$\,Hz).
-To maximize the rate of the pump photons, in face of the maximum detection rates allowed by the detectors, we add a neutral density filter with 10\,\% transmission in the heralding arm and distribute the heralding photons to two detectors using a 50:50 fiber beam splitter (not shown in Fig.\ref{fig1}).
-Instead of reducing the intensity of the drive field, pumping with maximum laser power and introducing losses in the heralding arm keeps the heralded photon pair rate unaltered, while increasing the pump photon rate and, thus, the signal and idler pair rate.
-Lastly, the pump state out-coupled from an SMF is shaped by a spatial light modulator (SLM\textsubscript{p}, HoloEye Pluto 2.1) displaying a spiral phase $\exp(\text{i}\ell_p \phi)$, which sets the OAM of the pump to $\ell_p\hbar$ per photon.
+After coupling the pump and heralding photons to single-mode fibers (SMFs), we achieve a heralded and unheralded single-photon rate of 464\,kHz and 2.01\,MHz per mW of the drive field, respectively, where the heralding photons are measured with superconducting nanowire single-photon detectors (Single Quantum) with high detection efficiencies ($\approx$ 80\,\%) and low dark counts ($\leq100$\,Hz).
+The detection of the high heralding rates pose an experimental challenge.
+To achieve the maximal heralding rate, which is only limited by the saturation of the heralding detectors, we could (i) reduce the driving power or (ii) introduce loss in the heralding arm.
+By reducing the driving power, we would also reduce the rate of pump photons and consequently the generation rate of unheralded signal and idler photons.
+Instead, we introduce losses in the heralding arm with a neutral density filter to reach the saturation limit of the detector, which results in the same maximal heralded signal and idler rate, however, with a much larger rate of unheralded signal and idler photons.
+Lastly, the pump mode out-coupled from an SMF is shaped by a spatial light modulator (SLM\textsubscript{p}, HoloEye Pluto) displaying a spiral phase $\exp(\text{i}\ell_p \phi)$, which sets the OAM of the pump to $\ell_p\hbar$ per photon.
 No amplitude modulation technique is implemented to minimize losses that come with more advanced shaping techniques \cite{bolduc2013exact}.

-The second SPDC source uses a 25\,mm long type-0 periodically poled lithium niobate (ppLN) crystal with a poling period of 19.40\,{\textmu}m (HC Photonics).
-The crystal is temperature-tuned to optimize the down-conversion of the 783\,nm pump field into collinear signal and idler photons centered at around 1534\,nm and 1600\,nm, respectively, which can be efficiently separated with a dichroic mirror (DM).
+The second SPDC source uses a 25\,mm long type-0 periodically poled lithium niobate (ppLN, HC Photonics) crystal with a poling period of 19.40\,{\textmu}m.
+The crystal is temperature-tuned to optimize the down-conversion of the 783\,nm pump field into collinear signal and idler photons centered at around 1534\,nm and 1600\,nm, respectively, which can be efficiently separated with a dichroic mirror.
 The OAM values of the signal and idler photons are then measured through phase-flattening with an SLM and SMF-coupling \cite{Forbes2016Creation}.